Earthworm Jim 2: Reception

 While the Genesis and Super NES versions were generally held in high regard, some of the other versions were more poorly received.
-The PlayStation port, which contained the same content as the original releases, received a poor review "3/10" score from Computer and Video Games, due to there being no significant improvements despite the obviously more powerful hardware of the PlayStation.
-Similarly, Sega Saturn Magazine described Earthworm Jim 2 as an excellent game but derided the lack of advancements in the Saturn version, and summarized it as "A great game - a year ago.
+The PlayStation port, which contained the same content as the original releases, received a poor review 3/10 score from Computer and Video Games, due to there being no significant improvements, despite the obviously more powerful hardware of the PlayStation.
+The Sega Saturn version, though generally well received, also encountered similar criticism, with Sega Saturn Magazine describing Earthworm Jim 2 as an excellent game, but derided the lack of advancements in the Saturn version, and summarized it as "a great game – a year ago.
 On a different console."
-A Next Generation critic was more forgiving of the lack of major enhancements, contending that "the title is amazingly fun even on a machine designed for 3D gaming", though he acknowledged that those who had already played the Genesis or Super NES version would have no reason to play the game again on the Saturn.
+A Next Generation critic was more forgiving of the lack of major enhancements, contending that "the title is amazingly fun even on a machine designed for 3D gaming", though he acknowledged those who had already played the Genesis or Super NES version would have no reason to play the game again on the Saturn.
 GamePro's Major Mike disagreed, contending that changes such as the new backgrounds, remixed music, and loading screens make the game feel fresh and new.

-The 2002 Game Boy Advance release was panned by critics as well, but this time due to the game having an "unfinished" game engine, glitched graphics, and an unpredictable save system.
-IGN stated that "the action tends to slow down in the most unlikely locations ...and the gameplay's inconsistent...load a game where you instantly die for no apparent reason".
+The 2002 Game Boy Advance release was panned by critics as well, but this time due to the game having an "unfinished" engine, glitched graphics, and an unpredictable save system.
+IGN stated "the action tends to slow down in the most unlikely locations ...and the gameplay's inconsistent...load a game where you instantly die for no apparent reason".
 GameSpot felt similarly, calling it "unplayable".
 GameSpot nominated Earthworm Jim 2 for its 2002 "Most Disappointing Game on Game Boy Advance" and "Worst Game on Game Boy Advance" awards.
+Reviewing the Virtual Console release of the Genesis version, Marcel van Duyn of Nintendo Life had mixed reactions on various different gameplay mechanics.

+Accolades

 Earthworm Jim 2 was nominated for the Video Software Dealers Association's "Video Game of the Year" for 1995, losing to Donkey Kong Country 2.
-In 1996, GamesMaster ranked the Mega Drive version 2nd in their "The GamesMaster Mega Drive Top 10."
+In 1996, GamesMaster ranked the Mega Drive version second in their "The GamesMaster Mega Drive Top 10."
+In 1998, Saturn Power listed the Saturn version 90th in their Top 100 Sega Saturn Games.
 IGN rated the game 40th on its "Top 100 SNES Games of All Time."
 They praised the Snott dynamic that it added a lot to the gameplay experience.

-Reviewing the Virtual Console release of the Genesis version, Marcel van Duyn of NintendoLife had mixed reactions on various different gameplay mechanics.